ForgedApps/docs/content/docs/getting-started.md

 weight: 1
 ---

-# Getting Started with Tech Radar for Compass

 This guide will help you get started with Tech Radar for Compass, from installation to basic configuration.

 ## Prerequisites